sony/nnabla-nas/docs/source/features/nas_algorithms.rst

     y = \sum_{k=1}^K [\mathrm{softmax}(\alpha)]_k f_k(x; \theta_k)

-is differentiable with respect to $\alpha$ and we can use gradient based optimization.
+is differentiable with respect to :math:`\alpha` and we can use gradient based optimization.
 Note, if we would use a softmax function with a temperature term :math:`z = \mathrm{softmax}(\alpha, T)` and would take the limit of :math:`T \rightarrow 0`, we would recover the original combinatorial optimization problem.
 However, a drawback of DARTS is, that all candidates :math:`f_k(\cdot)` must be evaluated, what requires lots of calculations and memory.